dcarver1/carverd/_drafts/smallIsBeautiful.md

 This just got me thinking about the things I would never want to sell.
 The idea that money value doesn't fit in the realm of the scared or spiritual speak to the importance of spirituality in countering the economic deadening of cultural well being.

-> Ever science is beneficial within its proper limits, but becomes evil and destructive as soon as it transgresses them. page 49
+> Every science is beneficial within its proper limits, but becomes evil and destructive as soon as it transgresses them. page 49

 All sciences are based on theories which contain assumptions and parameters to help define the systems that which they describe.
 As a practicing scientist you have to know how your work fits into the those underlying theories, because when you step outside of them you move off the foundation on which they were formed.
 In a sense your making empty statements.